domo-domino-desu/toc-20260824-zh/README.md

 This is the source for the textbook *Theory of Computation* by Jim Hefferon.

-The text is for an undergraduate computer science first class in theory.
+This is for an undergraduate computer science theory class.
-It covers models of computation and in particular Turing machines, unsolvability and the Halting problem, Finite State machines and regular languages, as well as computational complexity and P vs NP.
-Its pedagogical approach is that it is a mathematics text so things are proved but the presentation is liberal, seeking to highlight the ideas in the work and to make connections with related things from the background of the students.
+It covers models of computation such as Turing machines, unsolvability and the Halting problem, Finite State machines and regular languages, and ends with computational complexity and P vs NP.
+As to pedagogy, it is a mathematics text so things are proved.
+But what sets it apart is that the presentation is liberal, highlighting the ideas in the work and making connections with things from the background that students bring to the class.

-The text has more than eight hundred exercises, with fully-worked answers to each.
-There are PDF slides suitable for classroom use.
-And there are video lectures on YouTube that are particularly useful for those studying on their own.
+There are more than eight hundred exercises, each with a fully-worked answer.
+There are PDF slides for classroom use.
+And, there are video lectures on YouTube that are particularly useful for those working on their own.